thepuzzlemaster/hubot-karma-classic/README.md

 ### Installation (new style):

-1. cd into your hubot dir, run `npm install --save hubot-karma-classic` (adds a dependency in package.json).
+1. cd into your hubot dir, run `npm install --save hubot-karma-whitespace` (adds a dependency in package.json).
-2. Add `"hubot-karma-classic"` to your `external-scripts.json` file.
+2. Add `"hubot-karma-whitespace"` to your `external-scripts.json` file.
 3. Restart Hubot.

 ### Installation (old style):